k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 ### Core Flows and Actors

-The aifusion LU provides the actors and flows necessary to orchestrate agent processing.
-Most components are located under the `aifusion/Broadway/ai`
+The aifusion LU provides the actors and flows needed to orchestrate agent processing.
+Most components are located under the `aifusion/Broadway/ai` path.